Low-Complexity OTFS-Based Over-the-Air Computation Design for Time-Varying Channels: Introduction

 \section{Introduction}

 The latest developments in wireless communication and smart device technologies have spurred the widespread adoption of the Internet of Things (IoT), enabling the seamless connection of billions of physical objects to the Internet through ubiquitous sensing and computing capabilities \cite{nguyen20216g}.
 According to Dell report \cite{delltec}, there will be 41.6 billion IoT devices in 2025, capable of generating 79.4 zettabytes (ZB) of data.
 Traditional data aggregation methods via orthogonal channels may not be applicable in future IoT networks due to the restricted spectrum resources.
 Recently, over-the-air computation (AirComp) was proposed as an efficient method to overcome this issue, which leverages the signal superposition property over multiple access channels (MAC) to allow rapid wireless data aggregation \cite{csahin2023survey}.
-Due to the unique characteristics of AirComp in integrating computation and communication, its application within IoT networks and distributed machine learning holds a huge potential.
+Due to the unique characteristics of AirComp in integrating computation and communication, its application in IoT networks, distributed machine learning, and AI-assisted autonomous driving systems holds significant potential \cite{wang2022edge}.

 The concept of AirComp was originaly proposed in \cite{nazer2007computation}.
 In this paper, the authors considered reliably reconstructing a function of sources over Gaussian MAC, where lattice computational coding is applied for signal transmission.
 The true significance of this work lies in its compelling discovery that interference can be effectively leveraged to enhance computational processes.
 In \cite{gastpar2008uncoded}, the authors showed that analog signal transmission without coding but with certain pre-processing can achieve a lower mean squared error (MSE) than \cite{nazer2007computation}.
 In AirComp, as air acts as a computer, the status of channel is important.
 Most previous studies, e.g., \cite{yang2020federated,shao2021federated}, considered AirComp over time-invariant channels due to its stable channel state infomation (CSI).
 In \cite{yang2020federated}, the authors investigated AirComp for fast global model aggregation in federated learning (FL), where the authors assumed a constant channel vector between a fusion center (FC) and each device.
 The authors in \cite{shao2021federated} considered AirComp with residual channel gain variation and symbol-timing asynchrony among devices.
 They assumed a flat and slow fading channel, such that CSI remains constant.